Dynamic Resource Allocation with Karma: An Experimental Study: Results

-Moreover, it is evident that the treatment combination of high stake-binary is particularly favorable.
-Not only does it lead to the highest total median efficiency gain, cf. Figure~\ref{fig:efficiency-gains}, but it also achieves the largest gap to random allocation across deciles, cf. right panel of Figure~\ref{fig:efficiency-gain-percentiles}.
-This suggests that all (active) subgroups of the population achieve strong benefits in this treatment.
+Moreover, there is further evidence that the treatment combination of high stake-binary is particularly favorable.
+This treatment achieves the largest gap to random allocation across deciles, cf. right panel of Figure~\ref{fig:mean-efficiency-gain-per-percentile}.
+It is also the only treatment in which the individual-level efficiency gains of non-dropped out participants are statistically significantly higher than in the simulated random benchmark even in the bottom decile (cf. Table~\ref{tab:mann-whitney-deciles-no-dropouts}, high stake-binary, bottom decile: karma: median $-29.15\%$, $n=10$; random: median $-34.94\%$, $n=200$; \gls{MWW} test $U=1\,380.0$, $p=0.0215$ direction karma $>$ random).

-Notice that the variability in the ex-post efficiency gains under random allocation, cf. Figure~\ref{fig:efficiency-gain-percentiles}, can be improved by adopting simple turn-taking schemes, such as a fixed-value token scheme granting priority to participants holding the highest number of tokens (or equivalently, the lowest number of previous allocations).
-Such a scheme would achieve the same aggregate efficiency as random allocation, but ensure the ex-post efficiency gains are more equally distributed around zero in Figure~\ref{fig:efficiency-gain-percentiles}.
-Therefore, in comparison to a simple turn-taking scheme, karma would also achieve pronounced efficiency gains overall, meanwhile the proportion of the population benefiting would drop to $70\%$ to $80\%$ depending on the treatment.